NovaGold Resources Inc. (NG) CEO Greg Lang on Q1 2020 Results - Earnings Call Transcript

 Thomas Kaplan

 Super.
 Thank you very much, Lucas.
 Very good to hear your voice.
 I hope you and your loved ones are doing fine.
 To answer your question, we have always said that the time to build Donlin extrinsic of the studies that are being done and optimizations and drilling and the partner is all being ready to go, extrinsic of that.
 Our view being that we are very bullish on the price of gold is the time is on our side.
 We don’t have use it or lose it provisions.
-And my sense is that the moment will come in a not a similar way to the way the Justice Potter Stewart once answered the question, how do you define pornography?
+And my sense is that the moment will come in not the similar way to the way the Justice Potter Stewart once answered the question, how do you define pornography?
 I can’t define it, but I know it when I see it.
-And my sense is that we will see that with NovaGold stock in the 20s and in the 30s with gold going to or approaching new highs ahen Barrick shareholders are clamoring for growth and in safe places.
-And so I think that we are more attuned perhaps also because of the fact that we keep in close contact with some really, really superb mines as shareholders, we are very attuned to the fact that this is the kind of thing that you’ll know it when you see it.
-The truth is that every month that goes by another jurisdiction becomes more challenging and un-investable.
+And my sense is that we will see that with NovaGold stock in the 20s and in the 30s with gold going to or approaching new highs.
+When Barrick shareholders are clamoring for growth and in safe places, and so I think that we are more attuned perhaps also because of the fact that we keep in close contact with some really, really superb mines as shareholders, we are very attuned to the fact that this is the kind of thing that you’ll know it when you see it.
+The truth is that every month that goes by, another jurisdiction becomes more challenging and uninvestable.
 And unfortunately, I strongly believe that, that’s a trend that is not going to abate in any way.
-And so our view is that as NovaGold becomes a go-to stock because of its pure-play status with Donlin, you are going to see different scenarios open up.
+And so, our view is that as NovaGold becomes a go-to stock because of its pure-play status with Donlin, you are going to see different scenarios open up.
 But I want to see the stock price really multiples of where it is.
 I think that’s exactly the scenario that we are going to see.
 So far, this scenario is playing out almost as if I scripted it.
-And so the best answer that I can see is we have smart people who are shareholders we keep in close touch with them.
-As they say, the owner lives above the store.
-We know how to crystallize the value.
+And so, the best answer that I can see is we have smart people who are shareholders.
+We keep in close touch with them.
+As they say, the owner lives above the store, we know how to crystallize the value.
 The play is proceeding as it was written, watch this space.
 Greg, do you want to answer on some of the things that we are doing, meanwhile?

 Greg Lang

 Sure.
 And I think the best thing to do is go back in time two years ago, as we’ve been conducting our ongoing optimization studies.
-One of the concepts was a build it in stages with a smaller higher grade starter project.
-So about two years ago, we drilled 16 holes and tremendous thicknesses of high-grade intercepts.
+One of the concepts was build it in stages with a smaller, higher-grade starter project.
+So, about two years ago, we drilled 16 holes and tremendous thicknesses of high-grade intercepts.
 So we took that data and really updated our geologic model.
 And the program that we’ve just hit the pause button on was really intended about 80 holes, which is the biggest program at Donlin in many years, was intended to validate the new model with the high-grade structural controls.
 And also to look for extensions of high-grade mineralization that would be mined early in the life of the project, both of which would certainly enhance the value.
-So events have overtaken us, but I’m optimistic that by midsummer, maybe later, we’ll resume drilling and answer the questions that we have posed to ourselves that could enhance the value of the project.
-So at least the focus for this year will be on the drilling and geology of the project.
-I think everybody knows our partners CEO, Dr. Bristow is a geologist and a very keen interest in geology.
+So, events have overtaken us, but I’m optimistic that by midsummer, maybe later, we’ll resume drilling and answer the questions that we have posed to ourselves that could enhance the value of the project.
+So, at least the focus for this year will be on the drilling and geology of the project.
+I think everybody knows our partners’ CEO, Dr. Bristow is a geologist and a very keen interest in geology.
 So we’re all anxious to – when the time is right and we can do so safely, get back to our drilling.
 So that will really take us through probably to the end of the year and if not, early into next year, and that will then be in a position to make a decision on updating the feasibility study.
 And in the meantime, we will continue to wrap up the remaining state permits.

 Lucas Pipes

 That’s very helpful.
 I appreciate all of that color.
 And then just a quick follow-up on kind of the gold market more broadly, Tom, you mentioned gold is still under owned, under allocated.
 Could you expand on that just a little bit?
 I think that’s a point, many of us that are a little bit closer to the gold investment space often overlook and forget.
-And then just in terms of the pathway from here, obviously the markets broadly, has been super choppy and gold miners got a little bit mixed up in that and it’s well.
-So kind of when you think through that you may have in store, I know it’s difficult in markets so turbulent, but how do you think kind of gold will navigate its way through that?
+And then just in terms of the pathway from here, obviously the markets broadly, has been super choppy and gold miners got a little bit mixed up in that as well.
+So kind of when you think through that you may have in store, I know it’s difficult that markets are so turbulent, but how do you think kind of gold will navigate its way through that?
 I would appreciate your perspective on these questions.
 Thank you.

 Thomas Kaplan

 Sure.
 First of all, gold getting hit at the outset of a financial crisis is not unusual.
-In fact, it happened during the financial crisis in ‘08, ‘09, when it really hit gold was nearly $700 an ounce.
+In fact, it happened during the financial crisis in ‘08, ’09.
+When it really hit gold was nearly $700 an ounce.
 It went to $600.
 And I remember so many people were telling me or asking me, how could that possibly happen?
 It’s not working.
 And I said, wait, it is working.
 Well, how can you say that?
 I said, because it’s giving people an exit.
 There are no bids for what they want to sell, gold is something you can always find a buyer for, wait, watch what happens next.
 It will take out the $700, and you’ll see.
-That’s exactly what happened when I was interviewed and it’s even more the case in silver. but just to give you a sense of the sentiment.
-So in silver and I said this, it was on the Bloomberg show.
+That’s exactly what happened.
+When I was interviewed, and it’s even more the case in silver.
+But just to give you a sense of the sentiment, so in silver and I said this, it was on the Bloomberg show.
 What happens is in the financial crisis, silver takes it on the chin, big time.
 Then it gets really hard hit.
-Then as gold moves up as a monetary metal, silver’s monetary status moves it up in sympathy with gold and then because it is the poor man’s gold that outperforms gold.
+Then as gold moves up as a monetary metal, silver’s monetary status moves it up in sympathy with gold, and then because it is the poor man’s gold, it outperforms gold.
 There is a rhythm to these things.
-So gold getting hit initially is normal.
+So, gold getting hit initially is normal.

 When you see gold take out the $1700, you’re going to start to see much greater institutional interest in gold.
 When it takes out the $1900 level, the $2000, $2100 level, $2200 level, you’re going to see enormous interest in the ETFs and in the mining companies.
 I would not be surprised in those scenarios to see, and I prefacing this with all the cautionary statements that Melanie referenced at the beginning.
 I would not be surprised to see NovaGold in the 20s or 30s in those scenarios.
 As people call up their brokers and say, give me an asset in a safe place that I’m not going to get fired for owning and with a management team that you trust.
 There aren’t that many.
 That’s just the sad fact of the industry.
 So you are going to see the equivalent of hoover dam going through a garden hose those assets that are in a safe place.
 So because of the small capitalization of the gold mining equities, you are going to see very, very big moves before the generalists start to allocate their money.
 And the truth is people in the financial world often are much happier buying things after they’ve doubled, tripled or quadrupled.
 They don’t like to buy it when it’s down because the implication is what do other people know that they don’t.
 So rising prices beget people saying oh, it’s now big enough to be an asset class.
 Remember Bitcoin, Bitcoin was derided.
 And then at a certain point, why?
 Only for the reason that the price went up, people said, oh, it’s now big enough to be investable.
 Now we can create ETFs.
 Now we can have an allocation.
 The only difference was the price went up.
 Well, Bitcoin has its own issues, but one thing about gold, gold is the best brand in the history of the world.
 It’s a bigger brand than Apple.
 It’s a bigger brand than Coca Cola when gold goes up and people start to get gold fever and as a shareholder who – if he is on will know I am talking about him.
 When people get gold fever, forget it, it’s – everybody wants it, whether they are in the Andes or they are in Papua New Guinea?
 It’s recognized and everybody in principle wants more of it.

 So it’s the kind of thing that watch as the fundamentals unfold and then the torrent of money coming into something so under owned, both as a metal in terms of its real free float.
 And in terms of the equity is particular – particularly, especially, those in jurisdictionally investable areas.
 It’s going to be the generational trade of our lifetime.
 So just watch the space.
 It’s happening.
 It’s coming into play.
 The jurisdictional issues alone, which nobody talks about, really, I mean, they’re only going to become accentuated by the economic cycle that we are in.
 So as people realize less gold is going to come out.
 Mining projects that people might have thought would be financed will never be financed.
 And also that there aren’t that many companies which are in safe places, you are going to see the kinds of moves.
 I’m not talking about something that hasn’t been seen, but you’re going to see the kinds of moves that you saw in Bitcoin.
 The difference being that gold mines can’t be recreated on a computer, they can’t be recreated in a garage.
 You either have the asset when the game of musical chairs ends or you don’t.
 And as I said, even if you find it today, it will take you 10, 15, 20 years for it to come on to the market.
 It’s a perfect storm.
 And for those people who are gold bulls, extrinsic of any of the fear factors, I hasten to add, once again, you are starting to see the chickens come home to roost.
 And it will be an amazing site when the others who haven’t been bullish but are persuaded by the Dalios and the Gundlachs and the Mobiuses and the Tudors start to come into the picture.
 It won’t be because they’re listening to me, per se, but they’ll be listening to someone else, and it will be for many different reasons.
 And you know what?
 We’ll take it.